paranim/pararules/README.md

 * Pararules stores data in `(id, attribute, value)` tuples, whereas Clara uses Clojure records.
 I think storing each key-value pair as a separate fact leads to a much more flexible system.
 Technically you could make Clara work this way, but records tend to encourage you to combine data together.
 * Pararules has built-in support for updating facts.
 You don't even need to explicitly do it; simply inserting a fact with an existing id + attribute combo will cause the old fact to be removed.
 This is only possible because of the aforementioned use of tuples.
 * Pararules provides a simple `rule` macro that returns an object that can be added to any (or even multiple) sessions.
 Clara's `defrule` macro creates a global var that is implicitly added to a session.
 I tried to solve that particular problem with my [clarax](https://github.com/oakes/clarax) library but with pararules it's even cleaner because each rule is completely separate and can be added to a session independently.
+* Pararules makes no distinction between rules and queries — all rules are also queries.
+Clara has a separate `defquery` macro for making queries, which means potential duplication since queries can often be the same as the "left hand side" of a rule.

 Disadvantages compared to Clara: